mrichtarsky/glacier_deep_archive_backup/README.md

 # Introduction

+**Note: If you are relying on this for your last-resort backup, please read everything below!**

 `glacier_deep_archive_backup` is a backup solution that uses [S3 Glacier Deep Archive](https://aws.amazon.com/blogs/aws/new-amazon-s3-storage-class-glacier-deep-archive/) for storage.
 This is the most cost effective cloud backup storage I'm aware of.
 The use case is for full, off-site, encrypted backups that are only retrieved after a catastrophe (i.e. your house burns down, RAID *and* local backups are gone).
 This is reflected by the [cost structure](https://aws.amazon.com/s3/pricing/) and properties of Deep Archive:

 - Upload is free